Chain of Command (1994 film)

-Chain of Command is a 1994 direct-to-video American action film directed by David Worth.
+Chain of Command is a 1994 American action film directed by David Worth.
 The film stars Michael Dudikoff, and co-stars R. Lee Ermey, Eli Danker, Eli Yatzpan and Joseph Shiloach.

 It is the last film Michael Dudikoff made for The Cannon Group.

 Plot

 The film pairs a former Green Beret and a female Mossad agent.

 Anti-terrorist operative Merrill Ross (Michael Dudikoff) gets caught in the middle of a deadly international conflict in this explosive adventure.
 Danger lurks around every corner as Ross tries to thwart a plot to seize control of Qumir and its oil fields.
 Tailed by agents and a death squad, Ross dodges bullets and barely survives an oil depot blast as he tries to find out who's behind the mercenary scheme.